Reckless & Relentless

-Reckless & Relentless is the second studio album by British rock band Asking Alexandria.
+Reckless & Relentless is the second studio album by English rock band Asking Alexandria.
 It was released on 5 April 2011 through Sumerian Records and was produced by Joey Sturgis.
 Announced on 22 December 2009, recording for the album began in June 2010 at the Foundation Recording Studios in Connersville, Indiana and ended in the fall of that year.
 The songs "Welcome", "Reckless & Relentless", "To the Stage", "Dear Insanity", and "A Lesson Never Learned" make up the short film Through Sin + Self-Destruction, which features the band's "party hard" lifestyle.

 Background and promotion

 Reckless & Relentless was recorded during the summer and autumn of 2010 at the Foundation Recording Studios in Connersville, Indiana.
 The first official confirmation of the sophomore full-length was on 22 December 2009, wherein Asking Alexandria announced that they were to start the works on a second album in January.
 They informed that they were to be streaming parts of the writing process through a webcam feed via the service Stickam.
 It was also announced that they will be entering the studio on 1 September 2010, again with producer Joey Sturgis, who produced the band's debut album Stand Up and Scream.
 The band later announced that they were scheduled to begin recording on 22 June 2010.
 Asking Alexandria confirmed through an interview with Shred News that the album would be released on 5 April featuring 12 tracks.
 However, the original album was supposed to contain 13 tracks and 3 bonus iTunes tracks.
 This didn't make it because they didn't wish to delay the album release date.
 In the same interview, the band informed that a title was not yet established.
 One song, "Breathless" was played live to promote the album, and was released with their Life Gone Wild EP.

 During an interview with Fallen Blue, Danny Worsnop said of the album cover, "We wanted something shocking, so we had the famous porn actress, Belladonna, just sitting in The Dirty Room."
 Danny further discussed, "Someone, Somewhere", a song off the new album as the first one "that I wrote the lyrics using my emotions as a backdrop."

 The first official single from the album entitled "Morte et Dabo" was released on 15 February 2011, as announced beforehand by the band.
 Pre-orders for Reckless & Relentless were made available on 3 March 2011.
 A music video for "Closure" was released 5 July 2011 and a music video for "To the Stage" was released on 12 July 2011.